CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 state of the model will be read, but if bgc tracers don't exist on the restart file, they can be initialized from scratch.

-In ``continue`` mode, rpointer files are used to restart the model.
+In ``continue`` mode, a pointer file is used to restart the model.
-In this mode, the CICE model writes out a small text (rpointer) file to the run directory that names the most recent restart file.
-On restart, the model reads the rpointer file which defines the name of the restart file.
+In this mode, the CICE model writes out a small text (pointer) file to the run directory that names the most recent restart file.
+On restart, the model reads the pointer file which defines the name of the restart file.
 The model then reads that restart file.
 By having this feature, the ice namelist does not need to be constantly updated with the latest restart filename, and the model can be automatically resubmitted.
-Manually editing the rpointer file in the middle of a run will reset the restart filename, and this makes it possible to relatively easily backup a run to rerun.
+Manually editing the pointer file in the middle of a run will reset the restart filename and allow the run to continue.

 Table :ref:`tab-ic` shows ``runtype``, ``ice_ic``, and ``use_restart_time``
-nnamelist combinations for initializing the model.
+namelist combinations for initializing the model.
 If namelist defines the start date, it's done with ``year_init``, ``month_init``, ``day_init``, and ``sec_init``.